InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

     To avoid the following steps for disturbing any local **KUBECONFIG** file you may have defined you should run ``unset KUBECONFIG`` before proceeding.

 Create a cluster in AWS using `eksctl`_.
-The best way to do this is byt defining yor cluster in a ``cluster.yaml`` file.
+The best way to do this is by defining your cluster in a ``cluster.yaml`` file.
 The following example, which creates a Kubernetes 1.23 cluster in  London (``eu-west-2``), should be sufficient for our needs::